v1k0d3n/gantry/README.md

 sudo docker build -t kubeadm-contained .
 ```

-2. Start the container with the following parameters (this is likely to change as the project is being tested):
+2. Then start the container with the following parameters (this is likely to change as the project is being tested):
 ```shell
 sudo rm -rf /opt/kubeadm
 sudo docker run -it \